 Swimming is available in the Atlantic Ocean south of the jetty.
 No lifeguards are on duty; swim at your own risk.

 Visitors are reminded to pay close attention to the Beach Warning Flag Signs posted at welcome station and at the Atlantic beach access boardwalk.
 These flags indicate the swimming conditions at the beach.
 Swimming in all other areas of the park is prohibited due to dangerous currents and steep slopes.

 Park rangers and volunteers provide a wide variety of programs and activities that are sure to appeal to your adventurous side.
 Join us for programs that will immerse you in the park.

 Visit our events section for a list of upcoming activities and events.
-Contact the park for information on upcoming programs, events and projects, or group tours at 904-277-7274.
+Contact the park for information on upcoming programs, events and projects, or group tours by calling 904-277-7274.

 Fort Clinch State Park provides an excellent backdrop and is perfect for smaller weddings.
 Popular wedding locations include the Atlantic Beach, along the St. Marys Inlet and inside the fort.
 Call the park administrative office at 904-277-7226 for more information (Monday through Friday, 8 a.m. to 4 p.m.).

 The secret to viewing wildlife at Fort Clinch is learning where and when to look, from the beaches to the nature trails.
 Here are a few suggestions to increase your likelihood of viewing wildlife in the park: